Hillpro/WinEvo/README.md

 ## Status

 🚧 **Pre-alpha.** End-to-end works: Shell launches, spawns the agent broker, elevates on demand via UAC, and executes actions.
+Three operations are wired (`registry-set`, `process-kill`, `external-process`); the rest of the schema's operation catalog is still TODO.
+IPC is length-prefixed JSON over a named pipe; gRPC (`.proto` already defined) is the target transport.

 ## Goals